Expats are fantastic

 The potential risk to mental health should not be a deterrent to living and working abroad.
 There are huge benefits to being expat.
 Learning a new language, making international friends and working in a different culture are all hugely fulfilling and life-changing experiences.
 By knowing in advance the likely types of stress and understanding the best ways to manage will likely prevent many issues with mental health and allow expats to thrive.

 Thank you to our contributor: Philippa Crichton

-Philippa is social psychologist MSc with a corporate background.
+She is social psychologist MSc with a corporate background.
 She works with companies to help them understand social issues challenging their development, working with them to communicate effectively and create a positive change in the behaviour of their employees and clients.
-She is an experienced in multicultural communication and has worked internationally as well as living in Italy and France.
-She’s passionate about raising awareness of mental health in expats.
+She is experienced in multicultural communication and has worked internationally as well as living in Italy and France.
+She’s passionate about raising awareness of mental health issues concerning expats.